maybleMyers/chromaforge/README.md

 Discord for help etc. https://discord.gg/wDaEfNGuCX

 ## Changlog
+12/4/2025
+    Support prompt expansion with the z-image model.
 12/2/2025
     Support the controlnet model.
 Put https://huggingface.co/alibaba-pai/Z-Image-Turbo-Fun-Controlnet-Union/blob/main/Z-Image-Turbo-Fun-Controlnet-Union.safetensors in the controlnet folder in the models dir.
 And use in the controlnet extension.
 Settings are touchy, needs some experimentation to get right.
 11/29/2025